List of Cars characters: Skipper Riley

 Skipper Riley (voiced by Stacy Keach) is a Vought F4U Corsair and Dusty's mentor.
 His sole mission was a routine patrol that turned disastrous when his squadron stumbled upon an enemy fleet, leaving him as the sole survivor.

 Sparky

 Sparky (voiced by Danny Mann) is a grey forklift and good friend of Chug and Skipper's assistant and mechanic.

 Ishani

 Ishani (voiced by Priyanka Chopra) is a Pan-Asian champion from India, based on the AeroCad AeroCanard with over a billion racing fans.
 She is painted orange, yellow, and red with the number 6 in green.
 She is Dusty's love interest and Ripslinger's hated rival and former ally and teammate.
-She also has her beautiful designs in the front of her body, and her designs are all of the shiny and green leaves on her body.
-She has so many leaves in the front of her body.

 Chug

 Chug (voiced by Brad Garrett) is a green fuel truck and Dusty's best friend.
 He sometimes uses his binoculars to look for Dusty, but he decided to drive towards him.

 Dottie

 Dottie (voiced by Teri Hatcher) is a blue forklift.
 She is Dusty and Chug’s best friends with ever since.
 Before she tries to fix Dusty’s machines, she has her idea because she wants Chug to help her and the two start arguing and Dusty is trying to fly without his engines are not working.